 As with any mammal optimal learning takes place when we are in a state of curiosity, too relaxed and we don’t take anything in and too alert and the stress impedes learning.
 So we needed to make sure the camel pens were a safe and enjoyable place to be, hay in plentiful supply, free movement between all of the pens and chopped carrots and turnips scattered across the ground.
 It didn’t take long and the horses would be waiting at the gate impatient to get in.

-As I write this it sounds like we were a bit tentative.
+As I read through this it sounds like we were a bit tentative.
 That’s not the case.
 We were confident in our interactions but not intrusive.
 When you observe how horses behave with each other you realise how polite they are.
 Very rarely do you see individuals barging into another’s space, rather it is a slow getting closer and then an invitation to make gentle and short contact which is then built upon.
-We were so used to imposing our touch onto animals it seems quite natural to go straight to up and start touching them.
+We humans were so used to imposing our touch onto animals it seems quite natural to go straight to up and start touching them.
 Domesticated animals get used to this (sometimes) but for sensitive or unhandled horses this is a big deal.
 So we need to relearn how to behave around them with the goal of building on a solid foundation of trust, predictability and calmness.